Budget & Fundraising Meeting Information Mission Statement Forms

 • Special Funding Requests

 • The budget has line items for programs that happen every year.
 Any requested payment that is outside the scope of those budgeted items must be done as a special funding request and be approved at a general meeting.
-Past examples: Rollerblades for PE (approved Spring 2024), Scooter T. Turtle (approved Fall 2024), large paper cutter for Art Department (approved Spring 2024.)
+Past examples: Rollerblades for PE (approved Spring 2024), Scooter T. Turtle (approved Fall 2024), large paper cutter for Art Department (approved Spring 2024), artist-in-residence mosaic project for January 2026 (approved Nov.
+2025.)

 • Only members are allowed to vote on how to spend PTA money.